WallStreetMojo

 Colgate Net Receivables

-It is a widespread thing in the business enterprise to make sales on credit.
+It is widespread in the business enterprise to make sales on credit.
 Due to such sales made on credit, the account receivable or trade receivable is created in the current assets.
-Accounts receivable represent the money owed to the business enterprise by their debtors.
+Accounts receivable represent the money owed to the business enterprise by its debtors.

 For example, ABC Company sold goods worth $5,000 to XYZ Company.
 Now XYZ Company is liable to pay $5,000 to ABC Company.
 So in the books of ABC Company, XYZ Company is the debtor of $5,000, which is a part of accounts receivable.
 If the debtors fail to pay the amount, then the amount is written off as bad debts.